Gender based violence coordinator (M/F) – Nigeria

 1. Organization, coordination and supervision of GBV activities

--Ensure the quality of activities through regular monitoring and technical support, data collection and management, and provide guidance in case of difficulties
+- Ensure the quality of activities through regular monitoring and technical support of MHPSS and medical team, data collection and management, and provide guidance in case of difficulties.

--Carry out and update a mapping of all actors responding to GBV and develop a strong network
+- Carry out and update a mapping of all actors responding to GBV and develop a strong network to foster information exchange and synergies.

--Coordinate with MdM’s national partner the implementation of the sensitization and awareness raising component
+- Coordinate with MdM’s national partner the implementation of the sensitization & awareness raising component and make sure the MoU is properly executed.

--Coordinate the community mobilization activities in close collaboration with our partner, GBV actors as well as other stakeholders (ex: community leaders …)
+- Support and follow-up the community mobilization activities in close collaboration with MdM team, MdM local partner, GBV actors as well as other stakeholders (ex: community leaders …)

--Coordinate the definition of the communication strategy and communication mediums
+- Coordinate the definition of the communication strategy and communication mediums (radio, press, posters, leaflets…)

--Identify the capacity building needs of MdM and partner’s team and provide trainings
+- Identify the capacity building needs of MdM and partner’s team related to GBV and provide trainings.

--Organize and/or facilitate trainings on the response to GBV
+- Organize and/or facilitate trainings on the response to GBV, in line with MdM training materials available.

--Provide technical support to MdM partner for the smooth implementation of sensitization and awareness raising activities and the definition of key messages
+- Provide technical support to MdM partner for the smooth implementation of sensitization & awareness raising activities and the definition of key messages.

--Collaborate with the medical team and particularly the sexual and reproductive health department to set up trainings and follow-up of the activities
+- Collaborate with the medical team and particularly the sexual and reproductive health department of MdM to set up trainings and follow-up of the activities and the quality of the medical care for victims of GBV.

--Collaborate with the mental health and psychosocial coordinator in order to define and implement psychosocial care to GBV survivors
+- Collaborate with the Mental Health and Psychosocial Coordinator in order to define and implement psychosocial care of GBV survivors and appropriate referrals

 3. Communication & advocacy

--Participate in the development of external and internal communication tools in order to promote MdM operational model
+- Participate in the development of external and internal communication tools in order to promote MdM operational model for the response to GBV in humanitarian settings.

 4. Reporting, information management, coordination / representation

--Participate to the GBV sub sectors meetings and actively contribute to coordination efforts
+- Participate to the GBV sub sectors meetings and actively contribute to coordination and common reporting efforts.

 CONDITIONS OF EMPLOYMENT: